 The Emerging Issues Task Force (EITF) recently reached a final consensus with respect to EITF Issue 99-5, "Accounting for Pre-Production Costs Related to Long-Term Supply Arrangements."
 This consensus provides guidance on whether design and development costs related to long-term supply arrangements should be expensed or capitalized, and is effective for design and development costs incurred after December 31, 1999.
-Adoption of this guidance is not expected to have a material effect on the financial statements.
+Adoption of this guidance did not have a material effect on the financial statements.